etexier/r2m-sdk-js/README.md

 ## Grunt commands

-After installation of [grunt](http://gruntjs.com), the following commands can be used to build API documentation and run the jasmine-node unit tests.
+After installation of [grunt](http://gruntjs.com), use these commands to build API documentation and run the jasmine-node unit tests.

 ```
 grunt docs